paulb00th/galapagos/content/en/about/the-team.md

 <div class="grey-bar"></div>

-##### Javier Rodriguez - Boat Captain
+##### Cristian Rodriguez - Boat Captain

 {{< figure src="img/about/A-Us-captain.png" class="align-right full-width">}}

-Javier looks after our dive vessel, ‘NINA’, and all aboard her.
+Cristian looks after our dive vessel, ‘NINA’, and all aboard her.

-Javier has more than 20-years of experience navigating in the Galapagos islands and brings great expertise and humour to our trips.
+Cristian has more than 20-years of experience navigating in the Galapagos islands and brings great expertise and humour to our trips.

-We greatly enjoy having Javier as our dive boat captain and encourage you to get to know him when onboard, we are sure you will appreciate his enthusiasm, knowledge, friendly disposition and his supporting hand as you climb back onboard the boat!
+We greatly enjoy having Cristian as our dive boat captain and encourage you to get to know him when onboard, we are sure you will appreciate his enthusiasm, knowledge, friendly disposition and his supporting hand as you climb back onboard the boat!

-Javier owns several dozen peaked caps and he especially appreciates guests who bring an extra one to add to his ever-growing collection, perhaps you have a hat for Javier!
+Cristian owns several dozen peaked caps and he especially appreciates guests who bring an extra one to add to his ever-growing collection, perhaps you have a hat for Cristian!

-*Image - Javier onboard NINA in Academy Bay - busily navigating!*
+*Image - Cristian onboard NINA in Academy Bay - busily navigating!*

 <br>